gyk4j/blog/_posts/2024-01-22-vagrant-vs-terraform.md

 Or at the other extreme end of the spectrum, people writing long elaborate `Vagrantfile` just to mimic a very complex setup running on a type 2 hypervisor on a single host.
-That single virtual machine host may well be a souped-up machine with dual Intel Xeon processors paired with 128 GB of RAM, enough to run quite a few virtual machines concurrently.
-Who knows what creative people can attempt to do?
+That single virtual machine host may well be a souped-up machine with dual Intel Xeon or AMD EPYC processors paired with 128 GB of RAM, enough to run quite a few virtual machines concurrently.
+Or some old rack or blade server lying on someone's table?

+Who can predict what creative people would attempt to do with what they have or can afford?

 And then, it may boil down to user's preferred language (Ruby or YAML) to describe their virtual machine environment.